 As part of this task the specimen absorption and desorption of the samples will be investigated using a modified form of ASTM C 1585, referred to as the bucket test.
 While the team realizes that the ASTM C 666 is a well-respected test, they feel that the three months required to complete the test is too long.
 A significant amount of C 666 testing has been completed.
 A summary of the test results are shown in Fig. 2.
-These results show an 80% agreement with a SAM number of 0.20 and an 89% agreement if a SAM number of 0.25 is used.
-A proposed specification has been included in this document for the implementation of the SAM.
 The durability factor determined from ASTM C 666 will also be compared with the approach discussed in Task 7 using absorption and critical saturation to predict long term performance.
 A paper has been written up and submitted to TRB that outlines the ASTM C666 work as well as the predictions from Task 7.
-The paper has been included in the appendix.
+The paper will be included in the Phase I report.
+These efforts will continue in Phase II of the project.